 Allergies or intolerances to grain are far less common in dogs than humans, so most dogs don’t require grains to be excluded from their diet.
 And whilst there are cases where the exclusion of wheat is necessary, every dog is different.
 Some dogs may have digestive intolerances or allergies and do better when certain ingredients are excluded from their diet.

 Yes, they can be very nutritious as part of your dog’s diet.
 Whole grains offer a range of important nutrients for dogs as part of a balanced diet.
 This works in conjunction with high-quality animal protein sources.

 - An excellent source of complex carbohydrates for energy

 - Essential amino acids from plant protein

 Are potatoes and legumes nutritious ingredients too?

 Potatoes and legumes are very nutritious and useful ingredients.
-However, the most important part of any diet is how ingredients in a diet work together is more important than a single ingredient.
+However, the most important part of any diet is how ingredients work together, rather than a single ingredient.
 The overall nutritional composition of a pet food relies on all ingredients making up a balanced diet when mixed together.
 A mix of meat, vegetables and grains achieves this, as does a diet substituting grain for another carbohydrate source – such as potatoes or legumes.

 Do we use potatoes and legumes in our food?

-We use a variety of vegetables in our foods for taste and health benefits, including legumes and potatoes.
+We use a variety of vegetables in our foods for taste and health benefits, including legumes – specifically peas – and potatoes.
 Vegetables are rich in insoluble fibre, vitamins and minerals and are a great source of protective antioxidants too.